-(1) Study mission to Asia for African university-based education experts with officials from the central education administration Each year during the project period, a group of African university-based experts and officials from the central education administration who are determined to take the self-reliant approach to educational development were invited to undertake about a month-long study mission to Asia for the purpose of jointly developing a more self-reliant policy perspective for basic education development.
-The group, first, joined a program organized by a university in Asia other than Japan to exchange views and experiences in educational development with each other, and to observe Asian practices in education.
+(1) Study mission to Asia for African university-based education experts with officials from the central education administration

+Each year during the project period, a group of African university-based experts and officials from the central education administration who are determined to take the self-reliant approach to educational development were invited to undertake a monthlong study mission to Asia for the purpose of jointly developing a more self-reliant policy perspective for basic education development.
+The group first joined a program organized by a university in Asia other than Japan to exchange views and experiences in educational development with each other, and to observe Asian practices in education.
 Following the country visit, the group went to Japan for concentrated work to develop a joint-policy-oriented research framework in basic education and to prepare a work plan for project implementation at the country level.
 In this mission, dialogue and experience-sharing were highly emphasized.
-Three groups, each of which was composed of four countries (total of twelve), were hosted by the National University of Educational Planning and Administration, India, Indonesia University of Education, and Chiang Mai University, Thailand from 2005 to 2007 respectively, and in Japan, CICE was host to the groups for the entire period.
-(2) National-level research in Africa Upon return to their respective countries, the participants in the study mission organized seminars to share the results of the mission with their colleagues, policy-makers, educational administrators, and teachers.
+Three groups, each of which was composed of four countries (for a total of twelve), were hosted by the University of Educational Planning and Administration, India, Indonesia University of Education, and Chiang Mai University, Thailand from 2005 to 2007 respectively, and in Japan, CICE was host to the groups for the entire period.

+(2) National-level research in Africa

+Upon return to their respective countries, the participants in the study mission organized seminars to share the results of the mission with their colleagues, policy-makers, educational administrators, and teachers.
 This seminar was at the same time used as an opportunity to prepare for the implementation of the research.
 They then conducted the national-level research and other activities agreed upon by the country team.
-The preliminary findings of the research were discussed by the team at the end of each year and a final research report was prepared by the end of the project.
+The tentative findings of the research were discussed by the team at the end of each year and a final research report was prepared by the end of the project.
 Researchers of Asian universities including those in Japan joined the research as collaborators.

-(3) Reflective dialogue meetings Reflective dialogue meetings were organized in order to share the results of the research among themselves and with other researchers, as well as policy-makers, educational administrators, and teachers.
+(3) Reflective dialogue meetings

+Reflective dialogue meetings were organized in order to share the results of the research among themselves and with other researchers, as well as policy-makers, educational administrators, and teachers.
 Some of the Asian experts who have collaborated in the project were also invited to enrich the dialogue at the meetings.
 This meeting took place three times, in February-March 2006 at CICE, Hiroshima, in November 2007 at Makerere University, Uganda, and in December 2007 at UNESCO, Paris.

 Through the project, twelve research reports have come out from African teams.
-Their research themes can roughly be classified into four categories; (1) quality of education at the school/classroom level (five reports), (2) factors affecting quality of education (three), (3) professional development of teachers and quality of education (three), and (4) education for vulnerable children (one).
+Their research themes can roughly be classified into four categories; (1) quality of education at the school/classroom level (five reports), (2) factors affecting quality of education (three), (3) professional development of teachers and quality of education (three), and (4) education for vulnerable children.
 A number of papers have also been produced by African and Japanese collaborative teams.
-The twelve papers from Africa will appear in this and the following issues of the journal together with select reports from the joint teams.

-I do hope that these papers reflect the real issues and challenges that basic education in Africa is faced with and will be an initial attempt toward more positive contribution by African universities to basic education development.
+The two special issues of the journal including this one have carried twelve papers altogether from African teams and two from joint teams.
+I do hope that these papers reflect the real issues and challenges faced by basic education in Africa and will be an initial attempt toward more positive contributions by African universities to basic education development.

 Finally the following is the list of participating universities in the project.